-- (1) Equilibration: use equilibration buffer to fully equilibrate the chromatography column until the pH and conductivity are stable and basically consistent with the equilibration buffer.
-This step usually requires 3-5 column bed volumes (CV). - (2) Sample loading\: according to the binding capacity measured in the small test, determine the sample loading volume and loading amount of the sample on Lepta MMC. - (3) Impurity washing\: use equilibration buffer or other suitable buffer to wash the chromatography column until the UV stabilises and returns to the baseline. - (4) Elution\: elution is achieved by increasing the concentration of salt ions.
-The concentration of salt ions in the eluent can be gradually increased through a linear gradient or a step gradient to elute molecules with different binding strengths. pH gradient elution or mixed elution can also be used. - (5) Regeneration: rinse the column with a high-salt buffer (such as 2M NaCl). - (6) Re-equilibration: re-equilibrate the column with equilibration buffer. - \ Note: If the flow-through mode is used, the sample loading step should be set to collect; the washing step should ensure that the target molecules have completely flowed through, then the collection can be stopped; the elution step should directly use high-salt buffer, and impurities can be washed away.
+(1) Equilibration: use equilibration buffer to fully equilibrate the chromatography column until the pH and conductivity are stable and basically consistent with the equilibration buffer.
+This step usually requires 3-5 column bed volumes (CV).

+(2) Sample loading: according to the binding capacity measured in the small test, determine the loading volume and loading amount of the sample on Q Persefose FF.

+(3) Washing: use equilibration buffer or other suitable buffer to wash the chromatography column until the UV stabilises and returns to the baseline.

+(4) Elution: elution is achieved by increasing the concentration of salt ions.
+The concentration of salt ions in the elution buffer can be gradually increased through a linear gradient or a step gradient to elute molecules with different binding strengths. pH gradient elution or mixed elution can also be used.

+(5) Regeneration: rinse the column with a high-salt buffer (such as 2M NaCl).

+(6) Re-equilibration: re-equilibrate the column with equilibration buffer.

+If the flow-through mode is used, the 'sample loading' step should be set to collect; the 'washing' step should stop the collection after all the target molecules have passed through; the 'elution' step should directly use high-salt buffer - impurities can be washed away.